Programs and Majors

 - Submit an Application to Withdraw Form

-- If you are receiving Financial Assistance or OSAP, please tell the Student Financial Assistance Office that you are withdrawing from your program.
+- If you are receiving Financial Assistance or OSAP, tell the Student Financial Assistance Office that you are withdrawing from your program.

-- Consult the OneCard Refund Policy if you need a refund on OneCard funds
+- Consult the OneCard Refund Policy on refunds of OneCard funds

-- If you are in Residence, consult your Residence Contract for information about refunds.
+- If you are living in Residence, consult your Residence Contract for information about refunds.

-If you do not enrol and complete a course for more than six terms, we will automatically discontinue you from your program.
-Discontinued students are not considered to be active students at Ryerson.
-Discontinued students, who wish to resume studies, must first apply for re-admission to Ryerson/program of study through the Office of Undergraduate Admissions and Recruitment.
+If you do not enrol into and complete a course for more than six consecutive terms, your student status will be discontinued.
+You will no longer be active in your program.
+Discontinued students, who wish to resume studies, must apply for re-admission to Ryerson/program of study through the Office of Undergraduate Admissions and Recruitment.
 Re-admission is not guaranteed.
 Also see timespan.